-But McChrystal’s advice is sound.
+But the advice from Stanley McChrystal is sound.
 People experience their greatest personal growth when then move towards the things that scare them instead of running from them.

 You can apply McChrystal’s recommendations to many aspects of your life, including public speaking.
 For many people, having to speak in public is uncomfortable, frightening or worse.
-Even experienced speakers can find it uncomfortable to speak in front of certain audiences, or on a new topic, or in front of a larger audience than they are used to.
+Even experienced speakers can find it uncomfortable to speak in front of certain audiences, or on a new topic, or in front of a large audience.

-How, concretely, can you act on these recommendations?
+So how, concretely, can you act on these recommendations in terms of improving your speaking?
 Below are some ideas: